Download and Visualize Event Log Files

 - Enter an interval (daily or hourly).

 - Click Apply.

-Click the button to download a log to a comma-separated value (.csv) file.
-The ugly string of text that you saw in the REST Explorer is transformed into a format that’s easily readable in a spreadsheet application, like Microsoft Excel or Google Sheets.
+- Click the button to download a log to a comma-separated values (.csv) file.
 Each file contains all the events of a particular type that occurred in your organization in the past 24 hours.